aarnetalman/aarnetalman/README.md

 ### Hi!

-- 🤖 I'm a Senior AI Engineer at [Silo AI](https://www.silo.ai).
+- I'm a Senior AI Engineer at [Silo AI](https://www.silo.ai).
 Silo AI is the largest private AI lab in the Nordics.

-- 🔬 I'm also a researcher and a PhD student in Language Technology at [University of Helsinki](https://blogs.helsinki.fi/language-technology/).
+- I'm a researcher and a PhD student in Language Technology at [University of Helsinki](https://blogs.helsinki.fi/language-technology/).
 My research focuses on natural language processing, natural language understanding, machine translation and machine learning.
 I'm currently working on my PhD on Natural Language Inference.

+- I'm also a founder of [Basement AI](https://basemsnt.ai), a private NLP research lab and startup.

 Visit my [website](https://talman.io) for more details.